ices-eg/wg_WGEEL/Misc/data_call_2022/readme.md

 * not integrated (no data) but there is an update to metadata since one of the data providers has changed.
 Not sure how to do approach this...

 ## Annex 8
+### to do
+* not integrated due to a bug being stuck in the loading screen (added to issues); but needs to be integrated, DE provided an update to data!

 ## Annex 10